xieyuheng/cat/README.md

-# Pure
+# Cat

 An agda library for categorical semantics.

+A consistent and scale-able coding style is important to keep the library readable.
+The preferred coding style include,
-- Pure ASCII
+- prefer to use ASCII instead of unicode,
-- Pure prefix notation
+- prefer to use prefix notation instead of infix notation, except for syntax sugar,
-- Pure lisp naming convention
+- prefer to use `lisp-naming-convention` (see the following code example) instead of `camelCase`.

 ## Example